-I had heard it myself once, and I admit, I didn’t give the matter a thought.
-But I was asked to do a little “fact-checking.”
+When I first heard the so called J6 Prison Choir’s singing I admit I didn’t give the matter a thought.
+But then I was asked to do a little “fact-checking.”

-It has been about a month since this production shot to the top of iTunes sales lists.
+It has been about a month since this production jumped briefly to the top of iTunes sales lists.
 And Billboard’s too.
-“Justice For All,” if you’ve not heard it, is a recording that combines the “Star Spangled Banner,” performed by prisoners incarcerated following the events of January 6th, and a recording of the “Pledge Of Allegiance” performed by Donald Trump.
-It was the opening number at Trump’s recent Waco rally.
+“Justice For All,” if you’ve not heard about it, is a recording that combines the “Star Spangled Banner,” performed by prisoners incarcerated following the events of January 6th, and a recording of the “Pledge Of Allegiance” performed by Donald Trump.
+“Justice For All” was the opening number at Trump’s recent Waco rally.

-And here is the source recording that I was told it was supposedly built from, the original recording from the Washington D.C. prison.
+And here is the live recording that I was told “Justice For All” is supposedly built from.
+So this is evidently the original recording from the Washington D.C. prison.

-And then this too: If social media is to be believed, there’s supposedly an anonymous top-tier producer involved, so whether you imagine that’s Kanye, Kid Rock, Ted Nugent, or Jonathan Cain, or whoever, we might also ask if any of their fingerprints seem to be on this.
+If social media is to be believed, there’s supposedly an anonymous top-tier producer involved, so whether you imagine that’s Kanye, Kid Rock, Ted Nugent, Jonathan Cain, or whoever, we might also ask if any of their fingerprints seem to be on this.

 And as for the larger question:

-“Is it actually that recording of the prisoners singing that’s in ‘Justice For All?'”
+“Is it actually those prisoners singing ‘Justice For All?'”

-First, as usual, we do a bit of critical listening, a write up a not-too-fussy transcription, just the first handful of notes and it’s a cluster.
-On the bottom staff is the melody to the first line, “Oh Say Can You See.”
-And the top staff is what the J6 Choir in the TikTok video sang.
-Chaos.
+Here’s a not-too-fussy transcription; just the first handful of notes, a literal cluster.
+For comparison the bottom staff is the “traditional” melody to “Oh Say Can You See,” and the top staff is what the J6 Choir in the TikTok video sang.
+You needn’t be able to read music.
+Anyone can see the chaos.
+Instead of agreeing on a note, they sing everything that’s not tied down.

-There’s very little agreement around the pitches.
-This so-called “choir” is all over the place, but I mean, any of us would be too; that’s how it goes.
-When a bunch of folks starts up singing outta nowhere, whether it’s “Happy Birthday” or “For He’s A Jolly Good Fellow,” it’s gonna be a pretty random start.
-Best case scenario, from the chaos a tonality will emerge and win out, because one or two people will be able to carry a tune, and gradually the mob will gravitate toward those guiding voices.
+This so-called “choir” is all over the place, but hey, any of us would be too; that’s how it goes.
+When a bunch of folks starts singing outta nowhere, whether it’s “Happy Birthday” or “For He’s A Jolly Good Fellow,” it will be a pretty random start.
+In the best-case scenario, a tonality may emerge from the chaos because one or two people will be able to carry a tune, and gradually the mob will gravitate toward those guiding voices.
 You can hear it happening a little bit here too.
-The prison performance eventually finds its key center, and that key center is B Major.
+The prison performance eventually finds its key center, sorta, and that key center is B Major.
 So, that’s how I transcribed it.

 Then some hypothesizing.